jermaine123123/agent-context-editor/README.md

 # Agent Context Editor

-Agent Context Editor is a cross-agent plugin for manually excluding and editing AI conversation context.
+Agent Context Editor is a cross-agent plugin for manually excluding, editing, and selectively compressing AI conversation context.
 It also supports searching, filtering, selecting, hiding, restoring, and undoing conversation changes while preserving the original Session.

 It provides a consistent, reversible, and user-controlled context-management option across supported Agent hosts, complementing prompt steering and automatic context compaction rather than replacing them.